sarapohland/parce/README.md

 ./src/comparison/regional/evaluate.sh <dataset>
 ```

 Note that you must ensure this script is executable on your machine.
 If it is not, you can use the command: `chmod +x ./src/comparison/regional/evaluate.sh`.
-This script will save a CSV file for all currentlly implemented methods to a folder called `results/<dataset>/competency/regional/data/`.
+This script may take several hours to run depending on your machine.
+It will save a CSV file for all currentlly implemented methods to a folder called `results/<dataset>/regional/data/`.
+If you have issues with the Anomalib library, you may need to downgrade the version of torchmetrics: `pip install torchmetrics==0.10.2` and upgrade anomalib: `pip install -U anomalib`.

 ### 6b.
 Compare competency methods for manually collected data

 After running evaluations for all of the existing anomaly detection and localization methods, you can compare them using the compare script in the regional comparison folder:

 ```
-python src/comparison/regional/compare.spy --data_dir results/<dataset>/competency/regional/data/ --plot_dir results/<dataset>/competency/regional/plots/ --decoder_dir models/<dataset>/inpaint/
+python src/comparison/regional/compare.py --data_dir results/<dataset>/regional/data/ --plot_dir results/<dataset>/regional/plots/ --decoder_dir models/<dataset>/inpaint/
 ```

 You should specify the `data_dir` where your evaluations were saved in the previous step and the `plot_dir`, where you want the generated plots to be saved.
 You should also provide the `decoder_dir`, where the OOD segment labels were saved, along with the `height` and `width` of the competency images (if they are not the default size).
 This command will pull all of the CSV files from the given folder, read the results, calculate a number of performance metrics for each method, print a table comparing the methods to the terminal, and save the same table to a CSV file.
 It will also save figures of the score distributions for each method to the provided folder, along with ROC curves.